aaronlifton/lilrouter/README.md

   - IPersistentMap

 ## Route params
+- Route params are always read as strings
+- You can define your route as having a named route param by inserting a keyword in it:
+  - "/posts/:id"

+## Dev setup
+1. Run dev server
+  - `lein ring server 9001`
+2. See testing section

 ## Testing
-You can run tests in the REPL using `lein with-profile +test repl`.
-To run all tests, run `run-all-tests`.
+You can run tests in the REPL using `lein with-profile +test repl` To run all tests, run `run-all-tests`
-To run router tests, run `run-router-tests`.
+To run router tests, run `run-router-tests`

 ## Demo
-You can run the demo by running `lein ring server 9001`
+- You can run the demo by running `lein ring server 9001`
+- You can view the demo code in `src/demo`

 ## TODO
 - add support for nested routes